Reinforcement Learning Explained (Beginner-Friendly Guide)

 7. Is reinforcement learning used in real life?

-Yes, in robotics, gaming, finance, and recommendation systems.
+Yes, reinforcement learning is used in robotics, recommendation systems, self-driving cars, finance, and AI gaming systems.

 8. Why is reinforcement learning difficult?